Charlton Athletic F.C.: Multiple changes of ownership (2019–present)

-ESI (2019–2020)
+East Street Investments (2019–2020)

-On 29 November 2019, Charlton Athletic were acquired by East Street Investments (ESI) from Abu Dhabi, subject to EFL approval.
+On 29 November 2019, Charlton Athletic was acquired by East Street Investments (ESI) from Abu Dhabi, subject to EFL approval.
 Approval was reportedly granted on 2 January 2020.
 However, on 10 March 2020, a public disagreement between the new owners erupted along with reports that the main investor was pulling out, and the EFL said the takeover had not been approved.
 The Valley and Charlton's training ground were still owned by Duchâtelet, and a transfer embargo was in place as the new owners had not provided evidence of funding through to June 2021.
 On 20 April 2020, the EFL said the club was being investigated for misconduct regarding the takeover.
 In June 2020, Charlton confirmed that ESI had been taken over by a consortium led by businessman Paul Elliott, and said it had contacted the EFL to finalise the ownership change.
 However, a legal dispute involving former ESI director Matt Southall continued.
 He attempted to regain control of the club to prevent Elliott's takeover from going ahead, but failed and was subsequently fined and dismissed for challenging the club's directors.
 On 7 August 2020, the EFL said three individuals, including ESI owner Elliott and lawyer Chris Farnell, had failed its Owners' and Directors' Test, leaving the club's ownership unclear; Charlton appealed against the decision.
 Meanwhile, Charlton were relegated to League One at the end of the 2019–20 season after finishing 22nd.
 Because of the COVID-19 pandemic, the final games of the season were played behind closed doors, which remained the case for the majority of the following season.

 Later in August, Thomas Sandgaard, a Danish businessman based in Colorado, was reported to be negotiating to buy the club.
 After further court hearings, Elliott was granted an injunction blocking the sale of ESI until a hearing in November 2020.